Stewie23/humhub2civicrm/README.md

 ## ⚙️ How It Works

-1. On profile update (`onProfileUpdate`), the module sends the users profil Information to CiviCRM (`Contact.getorcreate`).
+1. On profile update (`onProfileUpdate`), the module sends the user's profile information to CiviCRM (`Contact.getorcreate`).
 A suitable matching profile must be configured.
 2. If successful, it retrieves or creates a contact.
 3. For each configured profile field:
    - If the field value is truthy → the contact is **added** to `groupJoin`